8xEngineers/8xEngineers.github.io/bigfoot.md

 ## Design Decisions
 Developed over 9 years ago, Bigfoot relies on **[Coffeescript](coffeesc…)** and **[SCSS](https://sass-lang.com)** for its core functionality.
 These files generate the necessary CSS and JavaScript code for the library.
 It must be noted that these pipelines have now been replaced with more convenient and modern tools.
 For example, [Littlefoot](http://littlefoot.js.org/) uses Typescript to build the required files and can be built using [`npm`](https://www.npmjs.com).

+We tried to reason the decision of choosing Coffeescript instead of native Javascript for the plugin.
+Coffeescript is a more readable and concise language with less punctuation, function binding and syntactic sugar, which are all beneficial for developers.
+These could be some of the reasons why the authors chose Coffeescript for building the plugin.
+However, Coffeescript has its own issues - it has a steep learning curve for new users and it is not as popular as the other alternatives ([Typescript](https://www.typescriptlang.org), [Babel](https://babeljs.io), etc) in the present.

 Furthermore, we note the following points -
 - **Dependency on jQuery**: Bigfoot.js leverages jQuery for efficient DOM manipulation, event handling, and traversal.
 - **Customizability**: The library allows for extensive customization through CSS/SCSS overrides, enabling users to tailor the appearance of footnotes to fit their specific design needs.